Kanishkaudara19/RMS/README.md

 7. Login to the admin panel  http://localhost:8080/admin/index.jsp and add the necessary data.
-8. Now got to customer panel  http://localhost:8080/user/index.jsp
+8. Now go to customer panel  http://localhost:8080/user/index.jsp
 9. Then you can use the application freely!
 Enjoy!